RenderKit/openvkl/doc/api.md

                                                         values ranges may be skipped during
                                                         iteration.

-  int            maxIteratorDepth          volume       Do not descend further than to this
-                                           dependent    depth during interval iteration.

-  bool           elementaryCellIteration   false        Return intervals spanning individual
-                                                        cell intersections.
+  float          intervalResolutionHint    0.5          A value in the range [0, 1] affecting
+                                                        the resolution (size) of returned
+                                                        intervals.
+A value of 0 yields the lowest resolution (largest) intervals
+                                                        while 1 gives the highest resolution
+                                                        (smallest) intervals.
+This value is
+                                                        only a hint; it may not impact behavior for all volume types.
   -------------- ------------------------- ------------ -------------------------------------
   : Configuration parameters for interval iterator contexts.

-Some volume types support parameters that can impact the size of intervals returned during iteration. `amr`, `particle`, `structuredRegular`, `unstructured`, and `vdb` volumes support the `maxIteratorDepth` parameter.
-For these volume types, an internal tree structure is used to accelerate iteration, and this parameter defines what level of the tree nodes will be intersected to find intervals.
-In general, a higher depth value will give smaller intervals with tighter bounds on value ranges.
-The default `maxIteratorDepth` value is `VKL_VDB_NUM_LEVELS`-2 for `structuredRegular` and `vdb` volumes, and 6 for all other types.
+Most volume types support the `intervalResolutionHint` parameter that can impact the size of intervals returned duration iteration.
+These include `amr`, `particle`, `structuredRegular`, `unstructured`, and `vdb` volumes.
+In all cases a value of 1.0 yields the highest resolution (smallest) intervals possible, while a value of 0.0 gives the lowest resolution (largest) intervals.
+In general, smaller intervals will have tighter bounds on value ranges, and more efficient space skipping behavior than larger intervals, which can be beneficial for some rendering methods.

-`unstructured` volumes further support the `elementaryCellIteration` parameter.
-Enabling this will give intervals spanning individual cell intersections, rather than intersections with internal acceleration structure nodes which can span multiple cells or empty space in between.
-Elementary cell iteration is significantly slower than the default interval iteration mode.
+For `structuredRegular`, `unstructured`, and `vdb` volumes, a value of 1.0 will enable elementary cell iteration, such that each interval spans an individual voxel / cell intersection.
+Note that interval iteration can be significantly slower in this case.

 As with other objects, the interval iterator context must be committed before being used.